 Column E - Enter your cost or other basis (see Definitions).
-Corporate partners: enter your allocable share of the cost or other basis in the partnership's property listed in column A.
+Corporate partners: enter your allocable share of the cost or other basis in the partnership's property listed in column A as reported to you on Form IT-204-CP, New York Corporate Partner's Schedule K-1.